ivangeevo/im-movens/## CHANGELOG.md

-## v???(dev)
+## v0.8(or 1.8)(dev)
 + Added new datagen classes internally for making json files for new sound events by mods.
++ Changed versioning scheme from "1.x" to "0.x" for the beta releases.
+The mod is pretty much feature complete, but there might be some additions until I decide to make it official "release" versioning
 + Changed the "ModPenalties" code internally and made added a new API class "PenaltyTextHelper".
 It contains helper methods for developers to create penalty texts and also other helper methods for the default hunger, health & fat calculations
 + Changed all configuration options setting to be handled with Supermartijn642's Config Lib internally instead of Cloth Config API, which is used only for client side config options.
-Cloth Config is still used for creating all screens for access through Mod Menu.
+Cloth Config is still used for creating all screens for access through Mod Menu
 + Updated the mod to BTWR: Shared Library 0.6.4

 ## v1.7